-SEA Directive Criteria and London Borough of Bromley Response Schedule 1 of Environmental Assessment of Plans and Programmes Regulations 2004 area likely to be affected by the SPD due to: i.
+SEA Directive Criteria and Schedule 1 of Environmental London Borough of Bromley Response Assessment of Plans and Programmes Regulations 2004 due to: i.
 Special natural characteristics or cultural heritage; ii.
 Exceeded environmental quality standards or limit values; or iii.
-Intensive land use.
-Plan approach that seeks to conserve and enhance the borough's heritage assets in a manner appropriate to their significance.
+Intensive land use. the borough's heritage assets in a manner appropriate to their significance.
 This includes the Orpington Priory Conservation Area.
 Orpington Town Centre includes a SINC designation at Priory Gardens.
 The Development Plan has policies which protect SINCs; the SPD will assist with the implementation of these policies.
-Orpington Town Centre is within a Air Quality Management Area.
+Orpington Town Centre is within an Air Quality The offects of the SDD on aroon or Management Area.
 The SPD provides guidance on how air quality policy requirements will be delivered.
 The SPD will interpret the policies within the adopted Development Plan to set out appropriate land uses for the Orpington Town Centre area.
 The SPD will not result in a significantly more intensive land use than that expected via application of the adopted Development Plan policies.
-The overall likely effect of the SPD will be positive by securing the positive environmental effects of development and minimising or avoiding negative The effects of the SPD on areas or impacts.
-There are no areas or landscapes in or around landscapes which have recognised Orpington Town Centre which have recognised national, community or international national, community or international protection protection status. status.
+The overall likely effect of the SPD will be positive by securing the positive environmental effects of development and minimising or avoiding negative impacts.
+The effects of the SPD on areas or landscapes which have recognised There are no areas or landscapes in or around Orpington Town Centre which have recognised national, community or international protection status. national, community or international protection status. protocion ciatac. olulus.